Skip to main content

 ManageEngine OpManager Standout Features and Integrations:

-Integrations are natively built for ManageEngine ServiceDesk Plus, ServiceNow, Jira Service Management, Slack, and Microsoft Teams.
-APIs are available.
+Integrations include ManageEngine ServiceDesk Plus, ServiceNow, Jira Service Management, Slack, and Microsoft Teams.
+APIs are also available.

 Pros and cons